 On day four, participants were taught how to present their stories.
 The larger group was split into two break out rooms on Zoom- one that was a picture group and one that was an art group.
 The picture group was taught how to collect and capture pictures and videos through phone cameras while keeping the structure of their stories in mind.
 They were later asked to collect pictures to match the stories they were working on off-session, even if they weren't clicked by themselves.
 The collection activity also taught the participants the importance of colour when it comes to collecting pictures to reflect a certain story or mood.
-Maya, a participant said 'I learnt to find out pictures for my story'.
+Maya, a participant said 'I learnt to find out pictures according to my story which represent my story and also learnt to use from app.
+I started collecting pictures for my story'.
 Those in the art group were taught colour and style within art to create images that would represent their stories, which they completed over homework for the day.